AdaCore/spark2014/docs/ug/appendix.rst

 #.
 The elaboration order rules described in the |SPARK| Reference
    Manual 7.7 are not currently checked.

+#.
+The rule concerned with asserting that all child packages which
+   have state denoted as being Part_Of a more visible state abstraction are given as constituents in the refinement of the more visible state is not checked (|SPARK| Reference Manual rule 7.2.6(6)).

+#.
+The |SPARK| Reference Manual rules 3.2(3) 3.3.1(2) note that
+   constants and subtypes that are not preelaborable (essentially their constraints are not determinable during compilation/analysis) are not taken into account in determining and checking dependency relations.
+This means that information-flow analysis for security or safety is incomplete if such subtypes or constants are used.
+   The onus is currently on the user to check that nonpreelaborable constants and subtypes are not used if complete dependency relations for information-flow analysis are required.

 Flow Analysis Limitations
 -------------------------